St Barths is open again to ALL travel and tourism!

 Q When can I travel to St Barths?

-A From June 22nd St Barths will be open again to ALL travel and tourism.
+A St Barths reopened to all ALL travel and tourism on June 22nd.

 Q What are the Covid safety requirements for entry to the island and to the property?

-A You will be asked to provide proof of a Covid-negative RT-PCR test performed within 3 days prior to your visit to the island.
+A You will be asked to provide proof of a Covid-negative RT-PCR test performed within 72 hours of your flight.
 You must show this on entry at the port or airport and to your hotel reception.
-You can email a copy to us before arrival but must still show proof on entry to the island.
+Please email a copy to us before arrival but you must still show proof on entry to the island.
+YOU WILL NOT BE ALLOWED ENTRY TO THE ISLAND WITHOUT THIS.

-Q What if I didn’t get tested or my results didn’t arrive in time?
+Q What if I didn’t get tested, my results didn’t arrive in time or are older than 3 days?

 Q We are transiting through another island, will they have different requirements?

-SXM – Juliana airport St Maarten – Airport due to reopen on July 1st – Passengers are required to show proof of a negative Covid-19 taken with 72 hours of arrival.
+SXM – Juliana airport St Maarten – Airport reopened on July 1st and is due to open to flights from the USA on August 1st – Passengers are required to show proof of a negative Covid-19 taken within 72 hours of their departure flight.
 Passengers will be subjected to thermal screening and temperate checks on arrival and random Covid testing.
 You will be required to wear a face mask inside the airport at all times.
+Passengers must complete this online form at least 12 hours BEFORE travel https://stmaartenehas.com/application-form/ and upload proof of their negative tests.
+Passengers arriving from France are obliged to also complete this form.

 By boat from St Martin French side – Same conditions apply as St Barths, i.e. you must have proof of a negative test within 3 days prior to travel unless you have been in St Martin for over 14 consecutive days as free movement has already been restored, without testing or quarantine between the French islands.

-ANU – Antigua – You are required to wear a mask at the airport, disembarking the planes and in all public areas.
+ANU – Antigua – You will be asked to provide proof of a Covid-negative RT-PCR test performed within 7 days of your flight.
+You are required to wear a mask at the airport, disembarking the planes and in all public areas.
 You will be monitored on arrival with random testing and temperate checks.
 You must also complete a heath declaration form.
 In transit you must distance yourself from other passengers and if you are obliged to transit overnight you will be accommodated in a government bio-secure hotel or accommodation centre.

 SJU – San Juan, Puerto Rico – All travellers must wear a mask in the airport and in any building in Puerto Rico.
-All inbound passengers will undergo a COVID-19 screening on arrival.
+All inbound passengers will be obliged to provide proof of a negative Covid test taken within 72 hours prior to travel.
+Passengers will undergo a COVID-19 screening on arrival.
 The screening is located just outside of baggage claim.
 The screening involves questions about your health and a quick temperature check.
-Please do not travel if you have symptoms.
 If you are identified to have symptoms of COVID-19, you will be required to quarantine.
-Free testing is available in San Juan airport but please do not rely on this for transfers unless you have over 3 hours between flights.

 Q How long will it take to get test results on St Barths?